milo2012/winboxHunter/README.md

 - You can either supply your own meterpreter payload executable (payload=windows/meterpreter/reverse_https, rport=8443) using -e or --exe argument
 - or you can use the -n or --enableVeil argument to generate a meterpreter payload executable using Veil Evasion

-You can run winboxHunter using the below sample commands
+You can run winboxHunter using the below sample command
 - ruby winboxHunter.rb -n -f password.txt -v

 When you run winboxHunter, a linux screen with the name "msfscreen" will be created and msfconsole will be executed.
 You can connect to the screen via the below command